eliotmiller/metricTester/cran-comments.md

 * local OS X install, R 3.2.4
 * win-builder (devel and release)

-## First submission
-This is my first submission of this package

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs